MrLightgun/MiSTerSindenDriver/README.md

 Disconnect

-Recommend using a fresh SD card, the installation should improve over time but at the moment it has been proven to work on these 2 builds:
+Recommend using a fresh SD card, the installation should improve over time but at the moment it has been proven to work on this build:

 Install MiSTer using MrFusion 2.7 https://github.com/MiSTer-devel/mr-fusion